 Profits Have A Purpose And A Function

 When a business is profitable, it creates a cushion against future losses.
-Just because you come out of the gate with the hot new thing and you start generating profit, doesn’t mean it’s going to stay that way forever.
-So the profits you might make early will be there as a buffer for the business to really take root and prosper over the long term.
-Without that kind of profitable cushion, the business can go out of business in a hurry.
+Just because you come out of the gate with the hot new thing and you start generating profit, it doesn’t mean it’s going to stay that way forever.
+So the profits you might make early will be there as a buffer for the business to take root and prosper over the long term.
+Without that kind of profitable cushion, the company can go out of business in a hurry.

-The next thing I think you really ought to take advantage of and ought to resonate is, it provides a culture so that committed team members, people who really like the industry, like the business, it gives them a platform for growth.
+The next thing I think you ought to take advantage of and ought to resonate is, it provides a culture so that committed team members, people who like the industry, like the business, it gives them a platform for growth.
 If you’re in one unit, and that unit’s been there for 25 to 30 years, everyone will settle into a position that there’s no real upward growth.
 Growth comes from opening new units and having the people excel in that first unit, in that second unit, and that fifth unit to take on management roles and responsibilities in the newer units.
 So, a profitable company creates a platform for growth.

 Also, I think the final thing to say is that whenever you walk into a restaurant, and you see motivated servers and the floor staff having a good time with their customers, you have a sense that it is a profitable operation.
 Everyone is pleasant; everyone is energetic, everyone seems self-confident.
 That’s the sign of a restaurant doing well.